-The Runespoor is a magical three-headed snake commonly reaching a length of 6 – 7 feet and colored livid orange with black banding.
+The Runespoor is a magical three-headed snake commonly reaching a length of six to seven feet and colored livid orange with black banding.
 It is native to Burkina Faso, where several forests are designated as preserves for its sole use.
-The runespoor is unique among known magical beasts for producing its eggs through its mouths (FB).
+The Runespoor is unique among known magical beasts for producing its eggs through its mouths (FB).

 Newt Scamander carried two Runespoors in his suitcase in December 1926: an apparently normal-sized individual whose right head was wearing a protective cone, and an unusually gigantic specimen (FWT)